uniworld-io/developer-docs/docs/posStarted.md

 ### 4. Withdraw transfer

-As we mentioned in step 3, when you "deposit" tokens from the original network here, which is Binance chain, Uni PosBridge will immediately generate the number of wrap tokens on the Unichain network.
-So to convert wrap token to original token you need to "withdraw".
+As we mentioned in step 3, when you _deposit_ tokens from the original network here, which is Binance chain, Uni PosBridge will immediately generate the number of wrap tokens on the Unichain network.
+So to convert wrap token to original token you need to _withdraw_.

-The steps are similar to "deposit", looks like this:
+The steps are similar to _deposit_, looks like this:

 ![pos_withdraw_01](../img/pos_withdraw_01.png)